input-output-hk/cicero/docs/facts-explained.md

  created_at  | timestamp without time zone |           | not null | statement_timestamp()
 ```

-The **value** field is the actual input which contains some valid json, which could look like:
+## The <span style="color:blue">value</span> field is the actual input which contains some valid json, which could look like:

-# A: empty, just for triggering a run once behaviour
+### A: empty, just for triggering a run once behaviour
 ```
 {
 	"examples/runners/bash":